mattbullen/harvard-cscie15-p3/readme.md

 #### Details for teaching team

 Some of the default CSS used by Foundation doesn't validate or throws warnings on the [W3C Validator](https://jigsaw.w3.org/css-validator/).
+The same happens for the "nano" CSS classes used by the [nanoScroller.js](https://github.com/jamesflorentino/nanoScrollerJS) plugin, found in the base.css file.

 #### Outside code